-To illustrate the use of this tool, consider the component footprints shown below.
+To illustrate the use of this tool, consider the component footprints below.
 These are existing footprints on a PCB document.
 To the right are the modified footprints that exist in the source PCB Footprint library (*.PcbLib).
-The changes, although subtle - the top footprint has the ''sign moved"; the bottom has increased width for the ''sign and arc" - are sufficient for the purposes of our illustration.
+The changes, although subtle - the top footprint having the '' sign moved; the bottom having increased width for the '' sign and arc - are sufficient for the purposes of our simple illustration.

-After defining the options in the Update From PCB Libraries - Options dialog as required, click OK.
-The comparison will proceed and the results will appear in the subsequent Update From PCB Libraries dialog.
+After defining the options in the Update From PCB Libraries - Options dialog as required, click OK - the comparison will proceed, with the results appearing in the subsequent Update From PCB Libraries dialog.

 The source PCB library is identified from the PCB model link associated to the corresponding component in the source schematic.
 The source libraries must be part of the Available Libraries.

-The dialog is divided into two main sections.
+The dialog is divided into two main regions.
 The upper region presents the comparison results.
 The footprint of each component on the PCB is compared against the corresponding footprint in the indicated source library.
-If the comparison of each primitive in the footprint is within the tolerance specified, the footprints will be deemed to match, with a green tick icon () appearing in the Match column.
+If the comparison of each primitive in the footprint is within the tolerance specified, the footprints will be deemed to match, with a green tick icon ( ) appearing in the Match column.
 No update is required in the case of a match.

-If, however, one or more primitives in a footprint are outside of the tolerance in terms of their locations within the footprint, the footprints are flagged as not matching.
-A red cross icon () will be inserted into the Match column.
+If, however, one or more primitives in a footprint are outside of the tolerance - in terms of their locations within the footprint - then the footprints are flagged as not matching.
+A red cross icon ( ) will be inserted into the Match column.
 An update is required to bring the placed component's footprint and source library footprint back into sync.

 There will be an associated Update option for each component with a non-matching footprint.
 By default, each component that fails to match is automatically included in the update.
-Control, as is the norm in Altium Designer, is always yours, and you may choose to exclude any non-matching components from the update process.
+Control, as is the norm in Altium Designer, is always yours, and you may choose to exclude any non-matching components from the update process, should you wish.

 The lower region of the dialog lists the differences found between primitives for the currently selected (and non-matching) component entry in the region above.

-If you want to create a Footprint Comparison Report (Footprint Comparison - PCBDocumentName.html), click the Create Report button at the bottom left of the Update From PCB Libraries dialog.
+Should you wish to create a Footprint Comparison Report (Footprint Comparison - PCBDocumentName.html), simply click the Create Report button, at the bottom left of the Update From PCB Libraries dialog.
 The report provides:

 When you are satisfied with the update solution, click the Accept Changes (Create ECO) button.
-Use the Engineering Change Order dialog that opens to validate then execute the updates accordingly.
-Disable any changes that you do not want to occur.
-The changes will be made and the components that are included in the update will have their footprints updated to those in the source libraries.
+Use the Engineering Change Order dialog that appears to validate and then execute the updates accordingly.
+Disable any change that you do not wish to proceed with.
+The changes will be made and the components included in the update will have their footprints updated to those in the source libraries.

-Direct update of placed schematic components and PCB footprints can be performed from within a source schematic or PCB library.
-This method of updating is particularly suited to the update of components that have been placed from isolated schematic component (*.SchLib) or PCB footprint (*.PcbLib) libraries and where those libraries are made part of the available libraries for the project.
+Direct update of placed schematic components and PCB footprints can be performed from within a source schematic or PCB library respectively.
+This method of updating is particularly suited to the update of components that have been placed from isolated schematic component (*.SchLib) or PCB Footprint (*.PcbLib) libraries and where those libraries are made part of the Available Libraries for the project.